A scenic Alpine road to Col du Telegraphe

-Col du Télégraphe is a high mountain pass at an elevation of 1.566 m (5,138 ft) above the sea level, in the French Alps situated above the Maurienne valley between the eastern end of the massif d'Arvan-Villards and the massif des Cerces.
+Col du Télégraphe is a high mountain pass at an elevation of 1.566m (5,138ft) above the sea level, located in the Savoie department, in the Auvergne-Rhône-Alpes region in France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 Is Col du Télégraphe paved?

 Set high in the French Alps above the Maurienne valley, the winding paved road to the summit is very curvy, with 14 hairpin turns.
 It's called D902.
 Col du Telegraph is so named because at the very top of the climb there's a fortress, the Fort du Télégraphe, that used to have a semaphore telegraph on top of it, built in 1884.
 The Fort du Télégraphe is open for visitation during the summer months.

 How long is Col du Télégraphe?

 Tucked away on the south-eastern part of the country, the pass is 17.5 km (10.87 miles) long, running from Saint-Michel-de-Maurienne to Valloire, as well as forming an access point to the Col du Galibier via its north face.
 At the summit are a few radio and TV towers.
 It's a rather large cement structure that can be seen for a long way.
 The road is normally open the whole year around.